debuerreotype/docker-debian-eol-artifacts/README.md

 >
 > The release was frozen on February 7th, 2017.
 >
+> Debian 9 was dedicated to the project's founder Ian Murdock, who passed away on 28 December 2015.
+>
 > Support for the powerpc architecture was dropped in this release, whileas the mips64el architecture was introduced.
 This release introduced debug packages with a new repository in the archive, packages from this repository provided debug symbols automatically for packages.
+Firefox and Thunderbird returned to Debian, replacing their debranded versions Iceweasel and Icedove, which were present in the archive for more than 10 years.
+Thanks to the Reproducible Builds project, over 90% of the source packages included in Debian 9 were able to build bit-for-bit identical binary packages.
+>
+> Debian 9 had Long Term Support (LTS) for i386, amd64, armel and armhf architectures until the end of June 2022.

 ## `debian/eol:jessie`